SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 TODO

 ## 7: How do I figure out how to do something in Mbed OS I could do with Arduino?
-The core of any RTOS app is generally threads with responsibilities for specific tasks that communicate with each other as necessary.
+One way to design RTOS apps is threads with responsibilities for specific tasks that communicate with each other as necessary.
+Blocked or sleeping threads are pre-empted, allowing for other tasks to run.
 Using RTOS primitives (threads, queues, events, flags, mutexes) and C++ methods (objects with state rather than globals, functionality split up by classes) generally results in more modern and clean designs.

 So your initial plan will list the various things you want your program to do, and then which thread will be responsible for each thing.
 Then, by what means threads will communicate and synchronize.
+Most RTOS have very similar primitives that match concepts discussed in RTOS textbooks, so discussion and tutorials on how to do things with other RTOS (FreeRTOS, Mynewt, Zephyr, etc) will be very relevant to Mbed OS too.

+Another major way to design RTOS apps is to use events in event queues to structure how the system reacts to inputs.
+Events can quickly be registered in ISRs or other threads and then handled later by the relevant function (which run in a thread created by the EventQueue class).

-However, this can be hard to think about when starting out with Mbed.
-For example, in Arduino projects it is fairly common to have a large set of global variables, a superloop, and have different sections of code communicate through the global variables.
+However, this can all be hard to think about when starting out with Mbed.
+For example, in Arduino projects it is fairly common to have a large set of global variables, a superloop, and have different sections of code communicate through global variables.
 When starting with Mbed it may be easier to think about putting each section of superloop code in its own thread that runs at the appropriate interval using ThisThread::sleep and keep the same structure of global variables, but now use Mutexes to synchronize thread access.
+Later, an appropriate RTOS communication method can replace the majority of the global variables, particularly the ones used for communication.
+Globals used for ISRs can be enclosed in objects that control external access to the volatile variable.

 As for how to literally do things in Mbed OS that are possible in Arduino with respect to libraries and peripheral support, you will need to track down a library written for Mbed OS 6, port one written for Mbed OS 5 (probably minimal or no changes), or port the Arduino library (likely medium effort, you can also write your own library using the Arduino one as a guide).